Rebreda/listenr/README.md

 ### Mobile Usage

-Perfect for hands-free recording on your phone:
+Great for hands-free, natural data collection on your phone:

 1. Start server on your computer
 2. Find your IP: `ip addr show | grep inet`